A Few Good Men: Inspiration

+The "Rose Garden" poster was the first in a series of posters with a slogan that read "The Marines are looking for a few good men," a recruiting campaign that ran from late 1971 until mid-1984.

+The title A Few Good Men refers to a marines recruitment slogan.

 Screenwriter Aaron Sorkin was inspired to write the source play, A Few Good Men, from a phone conversation with his sister Deborah.
 A graduate of Boston University Law School, she had signed up for a three-year stint with the U.S. Navy Judge Advocate General's Corps.
 She said that she was going to Guantanamo Bay to defend a group of Marines who had nearly killed a fellow Marine in a hazing ordered by a superior officer.
 While the film does not inform its audience that it is inspired by a true story, many of the facts of the case that Deborah Sorkin was involved in are directly included in the play and film.
 This later led to a lawsuit against Castle Rock by the real-life Marines whose actions inspired the story.

 In reality, a code red was allegedly ordered in September 1986 against Private First Class (PFC) William Alvarado, who had written letters to a Texas Congressman and others, complaining of poor conditions and illegal activities on the base, including Marines firing shots across the fence line into Cuba.
 PFC Alvarado, like his on-screen counterpart, "was perceived as not one of the team" and requested a transfer off the base.
 This information reached commanding officer Colonel Samuel Adams, who elected not to transfer Alvarado despite concerns that the Marine's violation of the chain of command may put him in danger.
 One night, a group of Marines known as "the Ten" chose to perform a "code red", a term that apparently was used to refer to hazing at the time but is no longer in the Marine vernacular.